 The 90th Anniversary of the Battle of Neuve Chapelle passed in March 2005 with little comment or noitice.
 I was in Neuve Chapelle on the 90th Anniversary, and there were no other visitors at the Indian Memorial, nor did I see any other battlefield visitors on what was a cold and grey 12th of March, 2005.
+Perhaps the Centenary of the batlle will be marked with a little more ceremony.

 Yet this short, and (in terms of what was to come later) small offensive, which took place on the 10th to the 12th of March 1915, whilst not well remembered todayis nonetheless important for several reasons.